IB's Academic Integrity Policy - for All Stakeholders

 What is assessed:

 The practice of assessment is one of shared responsibilities.
-It is critical that each stakeholder understand his or her role in the process.
+It is critical that each stakeholder understand their role in the process:

 Types of Assessment: Formal and/or informal pre-assessments/ diagnostics that are used before the learning in order to guide teachers’ instructional planning: